Resources

 Jump Tag Icon

-Section 80C of the Income Tax Act allows individual taxpayers to save on taxes by offering deductions for investments and expenses made during a financial year, with a maximum deduction limit of one and a half lakh rupees.
+Section 80C of the Income Tax Act allows individual taxpayers to save on taxes by offering deductions for investments and expenses made during a financial year, with a maximum deduction limit of Rs.
+1.5 lakh.

 Eligible investments and expenses under this section include the following.